 What is the self, and do accounts of “I” and “me” and “myself” “hang together” philosophically in the era following Immanuel Kant?
-John’s research focusses on subjectivity, particularly in relation to the possibility of a coherent philosophical or post-philosophical account of the self.
+Research by John Martis focusses on subjectivity, particularly in relation to the possibility of a coherent philosophical or post-philosophical account of the self.
 Most recently, it investigates the possibility of a poststructural subjectivity drawing jointly upon phenomenological and deconstructive perspectives.

 For some years now, in phenomenological and deconstructive circles alike, and even when these two fields engage each other, a lacuna has been evident when the question of a viable account of subjectivity surfaces.
 Deconstruction treats the self that is the subject of experience as “lost”, ceaselessly self-differing and deferred.
 Phenomenology has struggled to provide a subject decentred enough from the self to be capable of receiving the other as such.

 As regards deconstruction, the untimely passings of Jacques Derrida (2004) and Philippe Lacoue-Labarthe (2007) have deprived us of two of the most subtle and vigilant protagonists of subjectal loss, and of the thesis that the self is always “found elsewhere”.
 The phenomenologist Jean-Luc Marion has evolved an account of subjectivity as a capacity to receive, purely, phenomena saturated by sensation, in which the Other manifests as itself.
 But doubt lingers that the hope of thus “decentring” the subject, away from the all-assimilating transcendental ego, is an illusion.